Social Security payment schedule: When to expect checks in 2022 - NewsBreak

 The SSA shared this statement on the new schedule:

 “Any birthdays that fall between the first and the 10th will be paid on the second Wednesday of each month.
 Those born between the 11th and 20th will be paid on the third Wednesday of the month.
-And those born between the 21st and 31st will be paid on the fourth Wednesday of the month.”Slang words from 2021 that you might not know
+And those born between the 21st and 31st will be paid on the fourth Wednesday of the month.”2022 travel destinations that are cheap and open

 Exceptions: